-It is often argued that by some people oral communication is pretty impressive, other think that written contact is more dynamic.
-I totally agree with the first opinion also I think spoken skill is more ambient than written skill.
+It is often argued by some people that oral communication is pretty impactful, while other think that written contact is more dynamic.
+I totally agree with the first opinion and I think speaking is more ambient than writing.

-First of all, all the people around the world know how to speak even the illiterate.
-It means that if the people use their both mime and gestures during the contact, they can show their emotions exactly and they can send their message.
-In addition, misunderstandings occur less often and people can explain their idea without difficulties to others.
-For example, face to face interview is a good example.
+First of all, all the people around the world know how to speak, even the illiterate.
+This means that if the people use both miming and gestures during contact, they can show their emotions exactly and they can send their message.
+In addition, misunderstandings occur less often and people can explain their idea to others without difficulties.
+For example, a face to face interview is a good example.
 Many companies prefer to interview and talk with the applicants after receiving their resume.
-They know the high capacity of this speech to realize the personality characteristics of applicants to decide whether to hire him or not.
+They realize the power of this speech to understand the personal characteristics of applicants to decide whether to hire them or not.
 That is why, in such situations spoken conversation makes an effective way for individuals.

-Secondly, when conveying the message to someone, it needs to be error-free in a written form but by speech this obstacle can be easily solved.
-Although there are other problems in this approach such as low voice, but it can be solved by using a mic or speak louder.
-Also it can be solved with body language, if it is a face to face meeting.
+Secondly, when conveying the message to someone, it needs to be error-free in a written form but in speech this obstacle can be easily removed.
+Although there are other problems in this approach such as low voice, but it can be solved by using a mic or speaking louder.
+Also it can be solved with body language if it is a face to face meeting.
 For instance, if a letter written by a person to his or her family consists of numerous mistakes, then the receiver might misunderstand the information since it contains so many errors.
 However, this is not the case with communicating vocally.

-In conclusion, this essay discussed why I completely agree with spoken communication superior to written communication.
-This type of conversation will aid person to express his or her feelings easier and better than a written form of expression.
-In addition, due to verbal contact, a person can use different type of speech to express the message is more innovative form.
+In conclusion, I completely agree that spoken communication is superior to written communication.
+This type of conversation will aid a person to express his or her feelings more easily and better than a written form of expression.
+In addition, due to verbal contact, a person can use different types of speech to express the message in a more innovative form.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Work on your coherence.